nathan-analytics/chicago-bike-demand-analysis/README.md

 ## Key Insights

-### Weather as the Primary Driver

-- Demand increases significantly in warm conditions
-- Cold temperatures reduce overall usage
+- Weather has a significant impact on bike demand
+  - Rain reduces average hourly demand by ~32%, making it one of the strongest negative drivers

+- Temperature strongly influences ridership levels
+  - Warm conditions generate nearly 4x higher demand than cold weather
+  - Mild conditions show moderate demand, reinforcing clear seasonal behavior

+- Demand patterns align with commuter behavior
+  - Peak demand occurs during late afternoon hours (~5 PM), indicating heavy usage during commuting periods

-- Rain leads to a ~32% decrease in demand
+- Events alone are not a primary demand driver

----

-### Events as Conditional Modifiers

-- Overall demand is slightly lower on event days
+  - Overall demand is slightly lower on event days compared to non-event days
+  - However, events amplify demand when combined with favorable conditions (warm weather, no rain)

+- Member riders consistently drive the majority of usage
-- Events increase demand during warm conditions
+  - Member trips make up the largest share of demand across all conditions
-- Events help offset demand declines during rain

----

-### Demand Patterns

-- Demand peaks during commuting hours
-- Clear and consistent daily usage cycles

----
+  - Casual ridership increases with better weather but remains secondary

+- Demand is driven by the interaction of multiple factors
+  - Weather, time of day, and events together create the strongest impact on ridership patterns
+  - No single variable independently explains demand fluctuations

 ## Business Recommendations